AdobeDocs/media-analytics.en/help/use-cases/federated-media.md

 ---
 # Federated Media{#federated-media}

+>[!AVAILABILITY]
+>
+>The Federated Analytics service is available only when using streaming media features with Adobe Analytics.
+Federated Analytics is not available in Customer Journey Analytics.

-The Federated Media service provides a system for sharing streaming media data (audio and video) between two partners.
+The Federated Analytics service provides a system for sharing streaming media data (audio and video) between two partners.

 The standardized measurement data created by the Streaming Media Collection is the hallmark for Federated Media, allowing the same data to flow into a single report from multiple sources.

 Through the rules and logic governing Federated Media, data is easily controlled and individualized to meet the needs of each partnership.

 Federated Media makes audio and video measurement more efficient, streamlined, and actionable.